 There are already plenty of precautions advising against the excessive use of electronics.
 Various studies have highlighted the effects of high cellphone use.
-This includes poor sleeping patterns, heightened stress levels and even symptoms of depression.
+This includes poor sleep patterns, heightened stress levels and even symptoms of depression.
 If that’s not enough, there is now growing research of how high cellphone usage can accelerate the aging process.
 So how does HEV light fit into the picture?

 HEV light and UV rays

-While we’re not going to delve into the semantics of the sun’s rays, it’s important to take note of the following;
+While we’re not going to delve into the semantics of the sun’s rays, it’s important to take note of the following:

 - While the sun does produce us with much needed Vitamin D, we all need to properly protect ourselves against the harmful effects of both UVA and UVB rays.

 - UVA rays can cause photo aging whereas UVB rays can cause sunburn.
 UVB rays also play a key role in the development of skin cancer.